-Land contamination in its broadest sense describes a general spectrum of site and soil conditions.
-It can include areas with elevated levels of naturally occurring substances, as well as specific sites that have been occupied by former industrial uses, which may have left a legacy of contamination from operational activities or from waste disposal.
+Land contamination describes a general spectrum of site and soil conditions.
+It can include areas with higher levels of naturally occurring substances.
+It also covers specific sites that have been occupied by former industrial uses, which may have left a legacy of contamination from operational activities, or from waste disposal.

-It can also include areas of land in which substances are present as a result of direct or indirect events, such as accidents, spillages, aerial deposition or migration.
+It can also include areas of land in which substances are present as a result of direct or indirect events.
+These include accidents, spillages, aerial deposition or migration.

 In general terms these circumstances can be described as 'land affected by contamination'.
 However, for any individual site the land owner or other interested person faces two questions:

-The answers to both questions depend to some extent on when the contamination happened.
+The answers to both questions depend on when the contamination happened.

 For 'new' contamination, the accepted principle is that deterioration of the environment needs to be avoided.
 This principle underlies the approach in legal regimes aimed at controlling potentially polluting activities.